 Advisor assignments occur most abundantly in the first weeks of each semester, but also require continual updates as student regularly declare major changes.

-Caitlin Saraphis and Chris Jordan are the primary contacts for advisor assignment changes.
+Ryan Ridpath is the primary contact for advisor assignment changes.

 CASA staff works with new and continuing faculty advisors across CAS to help them implement best practices in academic advising.